seL4/camkes-tool/libsel4camkes/docs/ps_io_ops_t.md

 The CAmkES `ps_dma_man_t` interface for Direct Memory Access (DMA) uses a statically defined pool of DMA memory from which the interface implementation allocates DMA regions.
-The mappings for this pool are created during system initialisation and the interface responds to alloc and pin requests by handing out the virtual and physical addresses for these regions.
+The mappings for this pool are created during system initialisation, and the interface responds to alloc and pin requests by handing out the virtual and physical addresses for these regions.

-Hardware memory management mechanisms (such as IOMMU or SMMU) are not currently supported, but this will be implemented by also mapping the static DMA pool memory into the hardware address spaces provided by the IOMMU implementation.
+IOMMU and SMMU are not currently supported.
+This could be implemented by also mapping the static DMA pool memory into the hardware address spaces provided by the IOMMU implementation.

 The cache operations provided by this interface are no-ops as the entire pool is mapped uncached.